 Traction control and ABS often share the same control module and internal self-diagnostics system.
-As a result, sometimes an issue in the ABS can trigger the traction control light to come on.
-However, if this is the case, then both the ABS and traction control lights will be on.
+This means that sometimes an issue in the ABS can trigger the traction control light to come on.
+However, if this is the case, both the ABS and traction control lights will be on.

-One reason your vehicle’s ABS light is on is because it may be sensing abnormally low levels of brake fluid.
-If your brake fluid is low, you’ll be able to notice in the way your car brakes.
-Then braking may seem soft or spongy.
-However, if the brake fluid is low, you’ll probably see more than just the ABS light come one.
+One reason your vehicle’s ABS light is on is that it may be sensing abnormally low levels of brake fluid.
+If your brake fluid is low, you will be able to notice through the quality of your car’s braking as it may seem soft or spongy.

 Broken Wheel Speed Sensors

-Wheel speed sensors are usually a part of the wheel bearing assembly and determine the rate at which each wheel is moving.
-The sensors then send that information to the traction control module, which determines whether or not power needs to be shifted.
-Wheel speed sensors can get dirty or damaged and stop working, which keeps the traction control module from knowing when to enable the system.
+Wheel speed sensors are usually a part of the wheel hub assembly and determine the rate at which each wheel is moving.
+The sensors send that information to the traction control module, which determines whether or not power needs to be shifted.
+Wheel speed sensors can get dirty or damaged and stop working overtime, preventing the traction control module from knowing when to enable the system.

-Many new vehicles give drivers the option to turn off the traction control in their vehicles.
-So, if your vehicles traction control light is on, it may be as simple as making sure your traction control is not turned off.
+Many new vehicles give drivers the option to turn off the traction control.
+So, if your vehicle's traction control light is on, it may be as simple as making sure your traction control is not turned off.
 Commonly located near the steering wheel on the instrument plane, you will be able to turn it back on via a simple switch.
 You should only feel the need to turn off the traction control in specific situations, usually involving being stuck in the likes of snow or mud.